GeekTrainer/js-basics-1/functions-methods/README.md

 ## [Pre-lecture quiz](.github/pre-lecture-quiz.md)

+When you need your code to perform a task, you're going to use a method or a function.
+Let's dive into the differences.

+## Functions

 A function is a block of code meant to accomplish a task.
 You create a function by using the `function` keyword, a name, a set of parameters and function definition also known as the functions _body_.
 The syntax for a function looks like the following:

 ```javascript